sreehari32/MNIST_classification/README.md

    3. # model_dispatcher.py

-      a dictionary is created with model names as keys and models as values we started with DecisionTreeClassifier and eventually added the other models after checking the performance Usage of model_dispatcher file enables us to add new models to the algorithm without making any changes in the main program
+      A dictionary is created with model names as keys and models as values

+      We started with DecisionTreeClassifier and eventually added the other models after checking the performance

+      Usage of model_dispatcher file enables us to add new models to the algorithm without making any changes in the main program